Jarl-Bjoern/Yggdrasil/README.md

 ## 📝 Include Customized Scripts
 In addition, it is also possible that you can place your own scripts or packages in the provided `Custom` directory or your own directory and use them in the installation script.

-For this, you must use the parameter `-p` in combination with the absolute path, as in the example below
+For this, you must use the parameter `-cP` in combination with the absolute path, as in the example below

 <strong>Currently the following formats are available to install external scripts or packages:</strong>
   - Bash/Shell